 Benchmark Value means the concentration of a pollutant that serves as the threshold for the determination of whether existing site best management practices are effective in controlling stormwater pollution.
 Benchmark values are not effluent limitations.
-Two or more consecutive monitoring period exceedances of benchmark values triggers the requirement to develop and submit a corrective action plan, implement additional controls, or apply for an individual permit if notified in writing by DEP.
+Two consecutive monitoring period exceedances of benchmark values triggers the requirement to develop and submit a corrective action plan.